AvetBadalyan/Javascript-intervew-questions-with-answers/README.md

       }
       ```

+249.  ### What is the purpose of EvalError object

+      The EvalError object indicates an error regarding the global `eval()` function.
+Even though this exception is not thrown by JavaScript anymore, the EvalError object remains for compatibility.
+The syntax of this expression would be as below,

+      ```javascript
+      new EvalError([message[, fileName[, lineNumber]]])
+      ```

+      You can throw EvalError with in try...catch block as below,

+      ```javascript
+      try {
+        throw new EvalError("Eval function error", "someFile.js", 100);
+      } catch (e) {
+        console.log(e.message, e.name, e.fileName);
+      } // "Eval function error", "EvalError", "someFile.js"
+      ```

-259.  ### What are the list of cases error thrown from non-strict mode to strict mode
+250.  ### What are the list of cases error thrown from non-strict mode to strict mode

       When you apply 'use strict'; syntax, some of the below cases will throw a SyntaxError before executing the script

       1. When you use Octal syntax

       ```javascript
       var n = 022;
       ```

       1. Using `with` statement
       2. When you use delete operator on a variable name
       3. Using eval or arguments as variable or function argument name
       4. When you use newly reserved keywords
       5. When you declare a function in a block

       ```javascript
       if (someCondition) {